UnclassedPenguin/bible/README.md

 Todo:
+[ ] - add a parseInteractiveCommand() function to deal with the interavtive command. maybe only if its more than a single character. or maybe just dral with everuthing...even single letter commands
 [ ] - need to add a special case for "song of solomon" in -i. cant reach it for now. or maybe chqnge current funxrion ao it juat grabs whats inbetween quotes.
 [ ] - Maybe change word wrap so that it always leaves at least 1 space on the right side...Basically have to just make termWidth = termWidth - 1 I think..
 [ ] - Need some basic restructuring.
 Anytime a verse is printed, it should call a function (printVerse) that takes the book, the chapter, the verse.
 I think this will simplify things in the long run...